NTIA/scos-sensor/README.md

 A sensor advertises its **capabilities**, among which are **actions** that you can schedule on the sensor.
-Actions are functions that the sensor owner implements and exposes.
+Actions are functions that the sensor owner implements and exposes to the API.
 Actions can do anything, e.g., rotate an antenna or start streaming data over a socket and never return.

 Sensor actions are scheduled by posting a **schedule entry** to the sensor's **schedule**.
 The **scheduler** periodically reads the schedule and populates a